-Service Providers should formally claim force majeure with Pobal via pipdocuments@pobal.ie no later than 3 days after the incident, even if the incident is ongoing.
+Service Providers should formally claim force majeure with Pobal by raising a service request on the Hive with the Programme Type "User Account Management", the category "Force Majeure" and then selecting the relevant subcategory.
+A service request must be raised no later than 3 days after the incident, even if the incident is ongoing.